ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/00-introduction.md

 about -- helping you to understand how to structure information to support efficient processing.

-Any course on Data Structures and Algorithms will try to teach you about three things:
+Any course on data structures and algorithms will try to teach you about three things:

 1. It will present a collection of commonly used data structures and